RY997/Thesis/thesis.typ

 Ensuring the alignment of our proposed solution with organizational goals and meeting expected standards is paramount.
 Our evaluation process employs a rigorous experimental methodology meticulously crafted to address specific hypotheses regarding the performance of the LLM-based programming exercise adaptation system.

 == Design
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Describe the design / methodology of the evaluation and why you did it like that.
-E.g. what kind of evaluation have you done e.g. questionnaire, personal interviews, simulation, quantitative analysis of metrics, what kind of participants, what kind of questions, what was the procedure?
-]
+In this section, we present the design of the evaluation process.
+We begin by outlining the objectives and participants involved, followed by an overview of the evaluation procedures.
+Lastly, we introduce the survey component of the evaluation.

 === Objective
 The overarching goal of this experimental study is to assess the performance and capabilities of Iris, our programming exercise adaptation system.
 Two distinct experiments have been designed, each focusing on specific aspects of Iris's functionality.

 === Experimental Groups

+Users of Iris Code Editor feature are programming exercise creators using Artemis.
+Therefore, we selected participants from the exercise creator group of Introduction to Programming lecture WS23/24 becuase they are experienced with programming exercise creation and adaptation process in Artemis.

 - *Control Group*: Participants in this group will adapt the programming exercise manually, following the conventional approach.
 - *Experimental Group*: Participants in this group will utilize Iris to adapt the programming exercise.

-We conducted a series of two experiments to comprehensively assess its capabilities.
+We conducted a series of three experiments to comprehensively assess its capabilities.

 === Experiment 1: Replacing Search Algorithms